alissatroiano/MS-1/README.md

 * The media queries in style.css were copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/).

-* The contact section was originally styled based on [W3 Schools's The Company Tutorial](https://www.w3schools.com/bootstrap/bootstrap_theme_company.asp), but the [developer](https://www.github.com/alissatroiano) adjusted the column sizes and redesigned the placement, color scheme and typography for this section.
+* The contact section was copied from [W3 Schools's The Company Tutorial](https://www.w3schools.com/bootstrap/bootstrap_theme_company.asp); the [developer](https://www.github.com/alissatroiano) then customized the columns, placement, sizes, colors and content.

-* The serif font, 'Playfair Display' used for the headings in this project was imported from [Google Fonts](https://fonts.google.com/)
+* The serif font, 'Playfair Display' used for the headings in this project was imported from [Google Fonts](https://fonts.google.com/).

 * The sans-serif font, 'Futura-PT' used for the body content was imported from [Adobe Fonts](https://fonts.adobe.com/fonts).

 * The card layout/design used in the, "Quotes," section was copied from [Material Design for Bootstrap](https://mdbootstrap.com/).
-The [developer](https://www.github.com/alissatroiano) manually adjusted the class names, css properties, column sizes, card color scheme and typography for this section before adding original content to it.

 * The syntax for the jumbotron container background image was copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

-* This page was styled using Bootstrap responsive components [Bootstrap](https://getbootstrap.com/).

-* The syntax for the social media icons in the navbar was learned by reading this [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.
+* The syntax for the social media icons in the navbar was copied from [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.

 ### Media

 * The photo for "Vinyasa Flow" in the schedule section was copied from [Unsplash](https://unsplash.com/photos/C7xUP_-Q8eI)

-* The photo for, 'Rooftop Yoga' in the schedule section was copied from [Unsplash](https://unsplash.com/photos/TYk-iqkW0i4)
+* The photo for, 'Restorative Yoga' in the schedule section was copied from [Adobe Stock](https://stock.adobe.com/search?load_type=search&is_recent_search=&search_type=usertyped&k=restorative+yoga&native_visual_search=&similar_content_id=&asset_id=300959883).

-* The photo for, 'Candelight Meditation,' in the schedule section was copied from [Unsplash](https://unsplash.com/photos/t888K8RWyDQ)
+* The photo for, 'Chakra Cleansing,' in the schedule section was copied from [Adobe Stock](https://stock.adobe.com/images/females-meditating-in-padmasana-at-yoga-class/194685469).

 * The favicon was downloaded from [FreeSVG](https://freesvg.org/infinity-symbol-silhouette).

 * The jumbotron image was copied from [Unsplash](https://unsplash.com/photos/D2uK7elFBU4)

-* The infinity symbol logo was copied from [Font Awesome](https://fontawesome.com/).

-* All of the icons on Infinity’s website were imported from [Font Awesome](https://fontawesome.com/).
+* All of the icons on Infinity’s website were imported from [Font Awesome](https://fontawesome.com/) and styled with the project's primary color.

-* All of the icons in Infinity’s website and their accompanying hover effects were styled by the [developer](https://www.github.com/alissatroiano).

 ### Acknowledgements